JetBrains/jetbrains_guide/src/pages/tips/live-edit/index.md

 technologies: []
 topics: ['editing']
 author: 'pauleveritt'
-subtitle: 'With the LiveEdit plugin, open HTML and CSS in Chrome, over HTTP, and see updates as you save'
+subtitle: 'With the LiveEdit plugin, open HTML and CSS in Chrome, over HTTP, and see updates as you save.'
 thumbnail: './thumbnail.png'
 shortVideo:
   poster: './poster_short.png'